panrg/path-properties/draft-enghardt-panrg-path-properties.md

 Current Data Rate (Transmit/Receive):
 : The data rate, in bits per second, at which a link is currently receiving or transmitting traffic.

-Round Trip Time:
+Latency:
-: Time from sending a packet to receiving a response from the remote endpoint.
+: The time delay between sending a packet on a path element and receiving the same packet on a different path element.

-Round Trip Time variation:
+Latency variation:
-: Disparity of Round Trip Time values either over time or among multiple concurrent connections.
-A high RTT variation often indicates congestion.
+: The variation of the Latency within a flow.

 Packet Loss:
-: Percentage of sent packets that are not received on the other end.
+: The percentage of packets within a flow which are sent by one path element, but not received by a different path element.

 Congestion:
-: Whether there is any indication of congestion on the path.
+: Whether a protocol feature such as ECN has provided information that there currently is congestion on a path.

 # Security Considerations